ajtarragona/censat-client/README.md

 #### <a name="search"></a>search($census_name, $entity_name, $filters, $options=[])
-Search instances in a given census and entity
+Search instances in a given census and entity.

 ###### Filters:
 Must be an array of filters or filtergroups: